jcwynar/COMP3220/README.md

 # COMP3500
-Homework files for COMP 3500 with Rodrigo Sardinas
+Homework files for COMP 3500 with Rodrigo Sardinas at Auburn University